Go Beyond Your Means: Unlearning with Per-Sample Gradient Orthogonalization: Conclusions

 \section{Conclusions}

 In this work, we focus on machine unlearning in the low data regime, where access to the retain data is limited.
-We present \ourmethod{}, a novel machine unlearning method that reduces reliance on the retain set.
-We achieve this by projecting the aggregated unlearn gradient onto the subspace orthogonal to the individual gradients of the retain batch.
-First, we provide a geometric motivation for our projection approach.
-Next, in an ablation study, we show the benefit of considering the per-sample gradient in the retain batch.
-Finally, we demonstrate through various datasets, architectures, and unlearning setups the superiority of \ourmethod{} over existing machine unlearning methods.
-The reduced dependency of \ourmethod{} in large retain set, makes it a practical solution for real-life applications where data availability is constrained by privacy concerns.
+We present \ourmethod{}, a novel machine unlearning method that projects the aggregated unlearn gradient onto the subspace orthogonal to the individual gradients of the retain batch.
+We demonstrated the benefit of using per-sample gradient in the retain batch instead of averaging the retain gradients.
+Then, we demonstrate through various datasets, architectures, and unlearning setups the superiority of \ourmethod{} over existing machine unlearning methods.
+Since \ourmethod{} works well even without access to a large retain set, it can be applied in real-life use-cases where training data availability is constrained.